molivil/warnick/README.md

-# WARNICK v1.5.0
+# WARNICK v2.0.5
-Web-site mirroring tool for archive.org
+WARNICK Web-site mirroring tool for The Internet Archive (archive.org)

-Developed by Oliver Molini for ProtoWeb.org
-Some portions based on warrick.pl by Frank McCown at Old Dominion University
+Developed by Oliver Molini for Protoweb.org 2011-2022 Inspired by warrick.pl by Frank McCown at Old Dominion University 2005-2010

+This program mirrors a specified domain from the Internet Archive's Wayback Machine using a specified target date.

 Copyright (CC BY-NC-SA 4.0) Oliver Molini
 For further licensing information, please visit. https://creativecommons.org/licenses/by-nc-sa/4.0/

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Installation
-### Script prerequisites
+### SCRIPT PREREQUISITE PROGRAMS:
+- bash 5.0.3 or newer
-- bash, tee, cut, grep, cat, md5sum, date
+- tee, cut, grep, cat, date
+- wget 1.20.1 or newer
-- wget, curl
+- curl 7.64.0 or newer

-- perl
+### OTHER PREREQUISITES:
-- RuntimeDirectorySize directive in /etc/systemd/logind.conf set to 50% or more
+- In Debian GNU/Linux, RuntimeDirectorySize directive in /etc/systemd/logind.conf set to 50% or more
+- If you have a different Linux distribution, or you don't have this file, check with your local distribution's manual how to increase the runtime directory size (/var/run).

 ### Mirror from Github
-- Have get.sh and getrel.sh mirrored into an empty directory.
+- Copy warnick.sh from Github to an empty directory.
-- Make a writable subdirectory called "sites".
+- Make a subdirectory called "sites" (mkdir sites)
+- Make both directories writable (chmod 770 -R ./)

 ### Change in runtime requirements
 You must edit /etc/systemd/logind.conf and change "RuntimeDirectorySize" directive to.